 - If you can't buy or make Akamu from scratch, you can use corn starch (corn flour) but the classic sour taste will be missing.

-- Evaporated milk is the best milk for ogi.
+- Peak Milk (evaporated) is the best milk for akamu because it is creamy and its unique taste works well with the sour taste of akamu/ogi.
 Whole milk, semi-skimmed or skimmed milk are not great for akamu.
 If making Akamu for your baby, use baby milk.